sarthakpati/OpenFederatedLearning/docs/overview.pki_requirements.rst

    Disabling TLS
    #############

    Finally, it is possible to disable TLS entirely. **Do this at your own risk**.
-In the <TODO: link network configuration section> section, you will see a "disable_tls" configuration option.
+In the :ref:`network_defaults` section, you will see a "disable_tls" configuration option.

    .. note::